-Term Definition Program Delegate An AusIndustry manager within the department with responsibility for the program.
+Term Definition Preservation As per the Burra Charter preservation means maintaining a place in its existing state and retarding deterioration.
+Program Delegate A DISER manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
+Project Partner An entity which brings relevant experience and expertise to the project and joins the lead organisation to deliver the project Site Manager The individual or organisation engaged to manage the National Heritage Listed place or part of a place.
 Site Owner The individual or organisation identified by DAWE as being the designated site owner for the National Heritage place.
+For larger National Heritage places with more than one owner, the Site Owner is the owner of the site on which the project is being undertaken.
 Value (Heritage) A place's natural and cultural environment, having aesthetic, historic, scientific or social significance, or other significance for current and future generations of Australians.